LinkedIn Company Page 10 Ways to Leverage it

 Step #9: Make Use of Sponsored vs Targeted Updates

-Sponsored Updates: Sponsored updates are paid posts that allow you to reach a broader professional network.
+Sponsored Updates: Sponsored updates are paid posts that allow you to reach a broader professional and social network beyond.
 If you would like some content to get even more visibility, or if you want to get your content in front of people who aren’t following your LinkedIn Company Page (or your employees) you can pay to sponsor it.
 However, it’s important to analyze the performance of LinkedIn ads to make adjustments in the following campaigns.
 Make sure that you have access to LinkedIn ads data at any time by transferring it to the data warehouse.

 It’s much easier to create your content on your Company Page, and then sponsor it, as opposed to creating new content to sponsor: